 “Your mind sees that huge obstacle and you have to turn off the parts of you that say, ‘This is too heavy or this weight won’t come off the ground,’ and just do it.

 “And slowly but surely, you are stronger than you imagined you were when you started.

 “For me, lifting — especially with a barbell — is a therapeutic release.
 I am carrying around plates and [placing] them onto the bar.

 “I’m releasing the tensions and stresses of the day.
 I may have had the worst day, but at least I can say I moved around hundreds of pounds.”

 As a former personal trainer and lifelong fitness enthusiast – for the life of me – I just cannot imagine how a plus size woman could hate her body if that body is able to push 100 pounds into the air.

 Strength Training for Heavy Women

 Many plus size women indeed strength train.
-But many also do not strength train in a way that turns self-loathing to self-worth and self-love.
+But many also do not strength train in a way that turns self-loathing to self-worth.

 My motto is: “It’s difficult to hate your body with disgust when it can lift heavy barbells.”

 Sure, if you stick with the 30 pound barbell for your deadlifts, this won’t do much to boost self-confidence.